The Goodyear Tire & Rubber Company (GT): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2021 Acquisition of Cooper Tire & Rubber Company Expanded its product portfolio and market share, strengthening its position in the global tire industry.
+2021 Acquisition of Cooper Tire & Rubber Company A transformative move that expanded its product portfolio and market share, creating a stronger global competitor.

 The Goodyear Tire & Rubber Company (GT) Ownership Structure